OMO-NOSA/mews-snooze/README.md

 <aws_account_id>.dkr.ecr.us-east-1.amazonaws.com/<REPO_NAME>:<git-tag>
 ```

-## 📌 Notes
+##### 📌 Notes

 * Make sure your Git repo is tagged properly (`git tag <version>`), as the tag is used for the image version.
 * The AWS region is hardcoded to `us-east-1`.
 Modify the `aws-region` value if you're using another region.
 * Your Dockerfile must be located in `application/`.
-* The current terraform code is hardcoded to use Image from docker, since the Image was pushed to docker.
+* The current terraform code is hardcoded to use pre-built application Image from docker, since the Image was pushed to docker.
 To use the ECR image, you would need to
   add permissions for the IaC for the ECS service to pull from ECR Registry.
 See where to change in code:

   ```hcl